JackXuRepo/quiry/docs/phase1/user_stories.md

 As a student, Jane has filled all her space on her computer and has 500 MB of storage left.
 She always previews the content of a document and download it only when she absolutely needs to.

 _#13 - Priority LOW - Difficulty MED_
-Charles is getting old has a hard time remembering small things.
+Charles is getting old and has a hard time remembering small things.
 He hopes he can easily log in to websites without having to remember his password every time.

 _#14 - Priority LOW - Difficulty MED_
 As a student who looks for the best quality notes and papers, Jane looks for papers with the highest ratings first.